LTE Physical layer | eNodeB and UE physical layer in LTE

 LTE Physical layer eNodeB Transmitter

-Following diagram depicts LTE eNodeB physical layer modules.
+Following figure depicts LTE physical layer transmitter part of eNodeB i.e. LTE base station.
 LTE eNodeB is similar to Base station of other technologies such as Wimax, GSM etc. eNodeB Physical layer consists of Channel coding,rate matching, scrambler, mapper, layer mapping, pre-coding, resource element mapper, ofdm module.
 CRC is appended to the data from MAC layer before being passed through the PHY layer.

 At first the transport block is passed through a CRC encoder, we will use 24 bit CRC method.
 If the number of bits is more than 6144 bits then it is broken into smaller blocks.
 It is then turbo coded.
 Turbo coding is a form of concatenated coding, consisting of two convolutional encoders with certain interleaving between them.
 Rate matching acts as rate coordinator between preceding and succeeding blocks, it uses a buffer.
 Modulation used is QAM.
 It is then passed through a OFDM modulator.
 The same is shown below in the DL-SCH channel processing figure.